Policy & Resources Committee

-The Policy & Resources Committee is the Senior Committee of the system of government in Guernsey.
+The Policy & Resources Committee is the Senior Committee of the system of government in the Bailiwick of Guernsey.
 It was created on 1 May 2016 to replace the Policy Council of Guernsey.

 Guernsey generally operates a system of government by committees and consensus.
 There were no registered political parties until 2020.
 The States of Deliberation is both parliament and executive, but it delegates most of its executive functions to policy-specific committees, which are known as the six principal committees, each of which is run by five political members, all of whom have equal voting power.

 Objectives

 To provide advice for the States of Guernsey, to develop policies and programmes and to implement such policies when approved relating to: